jbesomi/texthero/README.md

 You can think of Texthero as a tool to help you _understand_ and work with text-based dataset.
 Given a tabular dataset, it's easy to _grasp the main concept_.
 Instead, given a text dataset, it's harder to have quick insights into the underline data.
 With Texthero, preprocessing text data, mapping it into vectors, and visualizing the obtained vector space takes just a couple of lines.

-Texthero include tools for:
+Texthero includes tools for:

-* Preprocess text data: it offers both out-of-the-box solutions but it's also flexible for custom-solutions.
+* Preprocessing text data: clean and tokenize texts with support for both out-of-the-box and custom solutions.
 * Natural Language Processing: keyphrases and keywords extraction, and named entity recognition.
-* Text representation: TF-IDF, term frequency, and custom word-embeddings (wip)
+* Text Representation: vectorization with TF-IDF / Term Frequency / Count, and custom word embeddings (wip)
-* Vector space analysis: clustering (K-means, Meanshift, DBSCAN and Hierarchical), topic modeling (wip) and interpretation.
+* Vector space analysis: dimensionality reduction (PCA, NMF, t-SNE) and clustering
-* Text visualization: vector space visualization, place localization on maps (wip).

 Texthero is free, open-source and [well documented](https://texthero.org/docs) (and that's what we love most by the way!).